k8gb-io/k8gb/docs/index.md

 metadata:
   name: app
 spec:
+  ingress:
+    ingressClassName: nginx
+    rules:
-  host: app.cloud.example.com # This is the GSLB enabled host that clients would use
+    - host: app.cloud.example.com # This is the GSLB enabled host that clients would use
       http: # This section mirrors the same structure as that of an Ingress resource and will be used verbatim when creating the corresponding Ingress resource that will match the GSLB host
         paths:
         - path: /
           backend:
             service:
               name: app
               port:
                 name: http
   strategy: roundRobin # Use a round robin load balancing strategy, when deciding which downstream clusters to route clients too
   tls:
     secretName: app-glsb-tls # Use this Secret to add to the TLS configuration for the new Ingress resource that will be created for the GSLB host